-Essentially the Community Heritage Digitisation Offer is about building the documentary heritage of Queensland.
-In this context, we are interested in publications which relate substantially to the history of our state - and to its cultural, social, economic, political or scientific development.
+The Community Heritage Digitisation Offer is about building the documentary heritage of Queensland.
+We are interested in publications which relate substantially to the history of our state - and to its cultural, social, economic, political and scientific development.

-The focus of this offer is on those publications which are likely to be of interest to the wider community.
+The focus of this offer is on those publications which are of interest to the wider community.

 Some examples of suitable topics or subject areas are histories of studies of: